Prelude to the Battle of White Oak Road

 Lee Redeploys Troops

-Heavy rains on March 30 prevented Warren from pursuing the Rebels.
-While Warren waited for the rains to subside, Lee shifted reinforcements to protect his right flank, moving Major General W. H. Fitzhugh Lee’s cavalry divisions to Five Forks and transferring Major General George Pickett’s division to the extreme right of the Rebel lines.
+Heavy rains on March 30 prevented Warren from pursuing the Confederates.
+While Warren waited for the rains to subside, Lee shifted reinforcements to protect his right flank, moving Major General W. H. Fitzhugh Lee’s cavalry divisions to Five Forks and transferring Major General George Pickett’s division to the extreme right of the Confederate lines.
 Reconnaissance patrols kept Warren apprised of the Confederate troop movements.

 March 31, 1865 — Clash at White Oak Road